dbuchwald/6502/Documentation/Blog/18_The_quest_for_14MHz.md

 I will write more about this one day, but for now it's just a nice reminder of what can be done in short amount of time and not that much effort.

+Bottom line: while it doesn't matter much at lower clock speeds, translation from 65XX bus to 8080 bus can present interesting challenge and cause completely different set of issues.

+## Summary

+As I mentioned at the beginning of this post - I have spent many hours trying to get DB6502v2 run correctly at 14MHz, and while I still haven't succeeded, this journey was well worth it, as it forced me to question my knowledge and learn new things.
+I will discuss each of these problems in details in separate project log entries, so stay tuned - more good stuff is coming.
+I promise!